natalieagus/50005/docs/NS/09-http-web.md

 - Network latency: 50 ms RTT
 - Bandwidth: 10 Mbps (note: this is bit per second)

+We would like to calculate the total time taken to receive each object from the moment the request to `GET` these objects are made (ignoring connection establishment).
 First, calculate the time to transmit a single frame (a 100 KB frame):

 $$